farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 - **Default value**: empty map
 - **Usage**: this parameter defines the maximum number of curative PST remedial actions allowed for each TSO, per contingency.
   The TSOs should be identified using the same IDs as in the CRAC.
-If a TSO is not listed in this map, then the number of its allowed CRAs is supposed infinite.
+If a TSO is not listed in this map, then the number of its allowed curative PSTs is supposed infinite.
-  This parameter is only used during the curative RAO.
+  This parameter is only used during the curative RAO (and second preventive RAO if it is set to re-optimize CRAs).

 ## CNECs that should not be optimised {#not-optimized-cnecs}
 These parameters (not-optimized-cnecs) allow the activation of region-specific features, that de-activate the